dinfooo/Kotlin_LiveData_DataBinding_Retrofit_MVVM/README.md

 - [Moshi](https://github.com/square/moshi) - A modern JSON library for Kotlin and Java.
 - [Moshi Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/moshi) - A Converter which uses Moshi for serialization to and from JSON.
 - [Glide](https://bumptech.github.io/glide/) - Glide is a fast and efficient image loading library for Android focused on smooth scrolling.
+- [Navigation component](https://developer.android.com/guide/navigation/navigation-getting-started) - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.

 **Contributed By:** [Mahdi Dammak](https://github.com/dinfooo)